wechain/web/POSTING_GUIDELINES.md

 * Games
 * Innovative engineering inventions

+A NOTE ABOUT PRODUCTS THAT FALL INTO THE "CRYPTO MINING SERVICES & ACCESSORIES" CATEGORY:
+Because of the prevalence of scams and dishonest business practices in this area, we will NOT be accepting products in this category.
+While we recognize that not all services are scams, we simply can not devote the mod-power and hours into researching each individual case.

 ## 3. Product Link
 We only accept these four product links:
 1. Official product website